akznoi/AtoniSpreadMatrix/README.md

 ## Disclaimer

 ⚠️ This tool is for **educational purposes only**.
 Options trading involves significant risk of loss.
 The probability calculations are approximations based on delta and may not reflect actual market outcomes.
-Always do your own research and consider consulting a financial advisor before trading options.
+Always do your own research and consider paper trading and consulting a financial advisor before trading options.

 ---